GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

   another artifact `guava-jdk5` was also published with classes that overlap with `guava`.
 Build systems such as Maven and Gradle cannot deduplicate `guava-jdk5` with `guava` because the artifact names are different.
-  When Guava classes overlapped in the two jars, users suffered from runtime errors resulting from classes and methods not being found.
+  When both artifacts apear in the classpath, users encounter runtime errors resulting from classes and methods not being found.

 Example 2: There are multiple artifacts that provide classes under